 - Swollen tummy area

 Most of these symptoms can be caused by other more common and less serious conditions, so try not to worry too much.

 Always get any unusual changes checked by a doctor…

-If you have any worries at all about your child’s health it’s important to go to your GP as soon as possible.
+You know your child best.
+If you have any worries at all about your child’s health, it’s important to go to your GP as soon as possible.
 Be ready to give your doctor as much information as possible about your child’s symptoms:

 - How the symptoms feel